cloudposse/terraform-aws-cloudtrail-s3-bucket/README.md

 Terraform module to provision an S3 bucket with built in policy to allow [CloudTrail](https://aws.amazon.com/cloudtrail/) [logs](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-and-data-events-with-cloudtrail.html).

+In addtion to the main S3 bucket the module creates S3 Bucket for access logs for the first one.

 This is useful if an organization uses a number of separate AWS accounts to isolate the Audit environment from other environments (production, staging, development).

 In this case, you create CloudTrail in the production environment (Production AWS account),